Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Melatonin is the natural hormone that regulates your sleep-wake cycle.
 When traveling and experiencing time zone changes, using melatonin supplements may help adjust your body clock and make it easier to fall asleep.
 However, be sure to consult a healthcare professional for dosage and proper use of this type of supplement.

 By following these tips, you can prepare your body and sleep for the time zone changes during your summer vacation.
-By gradually adjusting your schedule before the trip, exposing yourself to natural light, avoiding long naps, eating a balanced diet, creating a sleep-friendly environment, engaging in regular physical activity, and possibly using melatonin supplements, you can facilitate your adjustment and fully enjoy your trip, getting quality, restorative sleep, wherever you are.
+By gradually adjusting your schedule before the trip, exposing yourself to natural light, avoiding long naps, eating a balanced diet, creating a sleep-friendly environment, engaging in regular physical activity, and possibly using melatonin supplements, you can facilitate your adjustment and fully enjoy your trip, getting quality, restful sleep, wherever you are.

 Our latest articles to discover